ncdorn/svZeroDTrees/README.md

    `pip install -e .`

-To use the svZeroDSolver package (required), it must be installed separately.
+Our [svZeroDSolver](https://github.com/SimVascular/svZeroDSolver) package is required and must be installed separately.

-3. Install solver following directions at [https://github.com/SimVascular/svZeroDSolver]

 ## Overview
 Generate structured trees at the outlet of 0d models created in SimVascular based on outflow boundary conditions to simulate microvasculature.
 Adapt these trees to changes in flow at the outlet based on upstream changes, such as stenosis relief.